 A More Focused HSBC

 This focus will also extend to technology and digital transformation, with HSBC likely investing more heavily in artificial intelligence (AI) and automated trading systems.
-These technological advancements will help the bank improve efficiency, reduce operational costs, and better serve its customers.
+Such technological innovations will assist the bank in terms of efficiency, lower cost of operations, and in serving its customers better.

 A Stronger Focus on Asia and Emerging Markets